White House Reiterates Email Policy After News Of Officials Using Private Accounts

 "The Times is reporting that former top aides Reince Priebus and Steve Bannon are among those who sometimes used private email accounts for official business.
 The lawyer for Trump son-in-law and senior adviser Jared Kushner confirmed to NPR that Kushner sent fewer than a hundred work-related emails from his private account and has forwarded them all to the official account."

 In past administrations, the use of private email accounts by senior government officials has posed challenges to record-keeping and archiving activities.
-That's true for the current administration, as well — which is also under additional scrutiny as the Justice Department seeks documents and records as part of its investigation into Russia's meddling in the 2016 presidential campaign.
+That is also true for the current administration — which is also under additional scrutiny as the Justice Department seeks documents and records as part of its investigation into Russia's meddling in the 2016 presidential campaign.